tardate/LittleArduinoProjects/README.md

-# 218 Little Electronics and Arduino Projects
+# 219 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [MPU6050/AccelGyroTest](./playground/MPU6050/AccelGyroTest) - first test of an Invensense MPU-6050 3-Axes Accelerometer Gyroscope Module
+> Latest addition:sparkles: [DS18S20/OneWireReading](./playground/DS18S20/OneWireReading) - basic interrogation of a DS18S20 using 1-wire protocol

 Just my collection of electronics projects, many involving an Arduino in one way or another.